Ozonised/TPFR_Meter/README.md

 To use the this device, we must be aware of the hardware as well as the software interface and that is what we will be covering in this section starting with the pinout.

 ## PINOUT
- Seeing all those switches and connector might seem intimidating at first but don't you worry as that is what I will breaking down   to you in this section.
+ Seeing all those switches and connector might seem intimidating at first but don't you worry as that is what I will breaking down in this section.

  ![pinout](Images/pinout.jpg)